How to Disinfect Your Phone

-It’s not certain how long viruses survive on surfaces, but the World Health Organization reports it may persist on surfaces for a few hours or up to several days.
-This may vary under different conditions such as the type of surface, temperature or humidity of the environment but just think now how often you touch your phone.
+It’s not sure how long viruses survive on surfaces, but this report suggests that some may persist on surfaces for a few hours or up to several days.
+This may vary under different conditions such as the type of surface, temperature, or humidity of the environment but just think now how often you touch your phone.

 What not to do